 Step 5: Assemble and customize your power resume

-Once you have your core documentation gathered and ready to go, you’ll be well positioned to respond quickly to each new job post.
+Once you have your core documentation gathered and ready to go, you’ll be well positioned to efficiently optimize your resume and respond quickly to each new job post.
 When you have selected a job to which you want to apply, read the job post carefully and make note of the skills and qualifications it references.
 Also, research the posting company to get a feel for its culture and values.

 Then, select the summary, skills, and accomplishments from your prepared collection that you think will be the best match.
-After you’ve made your adjustments to your resume, use Carmen's Resume Customization app to see how you’ve done.
+After you’ve made your adjustments to your resume, use Carmen's Resume Customization app to score your resume and quickly figure out how you’ve done.

-The Carmen resume customization tool will compare the language of your resume to the text of the job you are targeting, as well as similar jobs, to see if you have hit the mark.
-You’ll also receive a list of recommendations for improving your resume to better match your target.
-The resume checker is free, so you can continue tweaking your resume until you are satisfied with the results.
+The free Carmen tool that will help you customize your resume efficiently will compare the language of your resume to the text of the job you are targeting, as well as similar jobs, to see if you have hit the mark.
+You’ll also receive a list of optimization recommendations for improving your resume to better match your target.
+The resume checker is free, so you can continue optimizing your resume until you are fully satisfied with the resume score.

-With your preparation and Carmen’s resume customization tool, you’ll be on track to win the job you want without wasting time.
-Learn how to use the resume tailoring tool by going to https://carmen.co/careeradvice/resume-customization-video-tutorial/
+With your preparation and Carmen’s Resume Customization tool, you’ll be on track to win the job you want without wasting time.
+Learn how to use Carmen's Resume Customization tool by going to https://carmen.co/careeradvice/resume-customization-video-tutorial/.